 Bottom line — I see the hand writing on the wall and am doing everything I can to make the jump to raising all 1500 of my onions from seed rather than transplants.

-Starting with Seed via the Wintersown Method
+Starting with Seed via my version of the Wintersown Method

-Since I’m not set up to grow seed inside under lights, I start all my seed via the wintersown method.
+Since I’m not set up to grow seed inside under lights, I start all my seed via my version of the wintersown method.
 Several varieties of onions I planted this year didn’t do as well as they did last year.
 I’ve already planted again — so I’ll get another shot at it.

 The Copras really did wonderfully.
 When I pulled these tiny little plants (only about 2 or 3 inches tall) apart to transplant to the garden, I was amazed at the strong root growth!